 Who doesn’t know this saying?

-Unlike “As American as Apple Pie”, however, there is more than just a grain of truth behind the old tune.
+Unlike “As American as Apple Pie”, however, there is more than a grain of truth behind the old saying.
 Because the apple actually has many health-promoting properties , even if these do not come close to the almost magical qualities attributed to it in the 19th century.

 Apples are free from fat , sodium and cholesterol and are also a good source of Fiber and vitamin C , one of the few vitamins that the human body cannot produce itself.

 Apples are also a wonderful diet snack.
-Not only are they fat-free, but the fiber and the contained water quickly provide a Feeling of fullness that prevents cravings and similar symptoms.
+Not only are they fat-free, but the fiber in apples contained water quickly provide a Feeling of fullness that prevents cravings and similar symptoms.

 And unlike other fruits, apples are also practical and easy to eat - even on the go.
-Unlike oranges & co. no annoying peeling necessary .
+Unlike oranges and the like, no annoying peeling necessary .

-So instead of the energy bar or the protein shake on your next diet, simply If you bite the bullet sometimes , the next piece of apple pie – whether British, American, French or Austrian – will taste even better.
+So instead of the energy bar or the protein shake on your next diet, simply Bite the bullet and the next piece of apple pie – whether British, American, French or Austrian – will taste all the better.

 - Warm Apple Pie scented candle by Country Candle